zqy396/MIPDAS/README.md

 This is the official pytorch implementation of MIPDAS.
 Note that only the Nuclear segmentation and classification step supports batch processing.

 # Data prepare
-1. '''F1_CellSegment.py''' for nuclear segmentation and classification:
+1. ```F1_CellSegment.py``` for nuclear segmentation and classification:

 This step employs HoVer-Net for simultaneous nuclear segmentation and classification.
 The model is pre-trained based on PanNuke dataset and can be downloaded from url.

 Provide your WSI files as input.
-We use '''.svs''' WSI files in our work, and theoretically it supports all WSI file formats allowed by HoVer-Net.
-The step outputs a '''.json''' file including all information on nuclear segmentation and classification for each sample.
+We use ```.svs``` WSI files in our work, and theoretically it supports all WSI file formats allowed by HoVer-Net.
+The step outputs a ```.json``` file including all information on nuclear segmentation and classification for each sample.